Brian-Pho/Textbook-Notes/_posts/textbooks/2019-08-01-how_to_build_a_brain_a_neural_architecture_for_biological_cognition.md

 - If we apply the SPA to the Tower of Hanoi problem, the model matches human behavioral and fMRI data quite well.
 ![Figure 5.21]({{ "/assets/textbooks/how_to_build_a_brain_a_neural_architecture_for_biological_cognition/figure5-21.png" | absolute_url }})

-## Chapter 6: Biological Cognition–Memory and Learning
+## Chapter 6: Biological Cognition-Memory and Learning

 - We can think of learning as the accumulation of memories.
 - Types of learning